jefferywmoore/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

       - **Common Vulnerability Scoring Systems (CVSS)**: provides a standardized scoring system for describing the severity of security vulnerabilities; it includes metrics and calc tools for exploitability, impact, how mature exploit code is, and how vulnerabilities can be remediated, and a means to score vulns against users' unqiue requirements
       - **Common Configuration Enumeration (CCE)**: provides a naming system for system config issues
       - **Common Platform Enumeration (CPE)**: provides a naming system for operating systems, applications, and devices
-      - **Extensible Configuration Checklist Description Format (XCCDF)**: provides a language for specifying security checklists
+      - **eXtensible Configuration Checklist Description Format (XCCDF)**: provides a language for specifying security checklists
       - **Open Vulnerability and Assessment Language (OVAL)**: provides a language for describing security testing procedures; used to describe the security condition of a system
   - Vulnerability scans automatically probe systems, applications, and networks looking for weaknesses that could be exploited by an attacker
     - flaws may include missing patches, misconfigurations, or faulty code